 I’m currently studying a Master’s Degree in Business Management at Queen’s University Belfast.
 During my studies, I am volunteering my time as the Corporate Relations Executive (CRE) of Enactus Belfast, a society at QUB which uses the power of entrepreneurial action to help create impact for local communities in need, including people deemed to be homeless to give them soft skills that could help them gain employment in the long run.

-What were your reasons for applying to the Generation UK-China Scholarship?
+What were your reasons for applying to the Generation UK-China Internship?

 Tell us what working in China was like?